Iamxer/Phone-Reviwes-AI/README.md

   - ## v0.1

-  This is the first and earliest version of the neural network, it is very simple and works best on very short reviews consisting of a few words, more than 5 words iis   unpredictable.
+  This is the first and earliest version of the neural network, it is very simple and works best on very short reviews consisting of a few words, more than 5 words it is   unpredictable.
 Only available in Russian language

 # Contributing
 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.